 While the blogosphere and social media is awash with countless colourful images of incredible knitting designs and patterns, it can be difficult to know which knitting bloggers are actually worth following.

-So, we’ve searched high and low to bring you our pick of wonderful knitting bloggers who are experts at their craft.
-For the ultimate in knitting inspiration, here’s who to look out for in 2019…
+So, I’ve searched high and low to bring you our pick of wonderful knitting bloggers who are experts at their craft.
+For the ultimate in knitting inspiration, here’s who to look out for in 2020…

 Have a favorite knitting blogger we haven’t listed.
 Leave a comment at the end.

 Show your support for all these wonderful hardworking Knitting Bloggers!!
 Please give them a share!

 Share on Facebook

 Pin To Pinterest

 Are you featured here?
 Display the Top 100 Badge on your site to share the great news with your readers 🙂

 Right click and save the image now or get in touch and I will email you the originals.

 The Knitting Blog by Mr Puffy the Dog by Claudia Bugh